 Our curriculum is based on termly overarching themes which form a focus for learning.
 Autumn term has a History theme - Time Travellers, the highlight of which is when we turn the school into a museum and invite families to visit the ‘galleries’.
 Spring term’s these is entitled ‘Healthy mind, body and spirit.
 The summer theme is ‘Nature Detectives’.

 All children have a daily English lesson which will comprise one or more of these elements; Reading, Reading Comprehension, Writing, Phonics, Spelling, Grammar, Punctuation, Handwriting, Speaking and Listening.
 Each English theme lasts between 2-4 weeks and has a writing outcome.
+The school uses the Rigby Star Reading Scheme for EYFS, KS1 and the beginning of KS2.

 All children have a daily Mathematics lesson.
 Teachers teach to the Calculations policy to ensure consistency across the school, this is then applied to all other aspects of the Maths Curriculum.